Mike Kelley (quarterback)

-Mike Kelley (born December 31, 1959) is an American former professional football quarterback.
-He played for the Tampa Bay Bandits and Memphis Showboats in the United States Football League (USFL).
-After the USFL failed, he joined the San Diego Chargers of the National Football League (NFL) as a replacement player during the 1987 strike.
-Eight years after his stint with the Chargers, he came out of retirement at age 35 to serve as backup quarterback on the Memphis Mad Dogs, a Canadian Football League (CFL) team.
-He played collegiately for the Georgia Tech football team.
+Mike Kelley (born December 31, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL), United States Football League (USFL) and Canadian Football League (CFL).
+He played for the Tampa Bay Bandits and Memphis Showboats in the USFL.
+After the USFL failed, he joined the San Diego Chargers of the NFL as a replacement player during the 1987 strike.
+Eight years after his stint with the Chargers, he came out of retirement at age 35 to serve as backup quarterback on the Memphis Mad Dogs, a CFL team.
+He played college football for the Georgia Tech fYellow Jackets.
 He was inducted into the Georgia Tech Hall of Fame in 1992.